AnyChart/export-server/README.md

 After that the posting dialog will be displayed.

 If a user is already authenticated in the app, the posting dialog will be displayed immidiately.
-When the user confirms to post the image and click the TWEET button, there will be a request to `/sharing/twitter_confirm `.
+When the user confirms to post the image and clicks the TWEET button, there will be a request to `/sharing/twitter_confirm `.

 #### `/sharing/twitter_confirm`
-In the handler of `/sharing/twitter_confirm` request, the Export Server upload the shared image with Twitte API and posts new tweet with that image.
+In the handler of `/sharing/twitter_confirm` request, the Export Server upload the shared image with Twitter API and posts new tweet with that image.

 To setup the MySQL database for Twitter sharing use [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql).

-Also checkout AnyChart API for sharing [here](http://api.anychart.com/anychart.exports).
+Also you may checkout AnyChart API for sharing [here](http://api.anychart.com/anychart.exports).
 Please, notice that you should setup the Twitter sharing URL separetely when setting `anychart.export.server()` URL, if you want that the Twitter sharing will work through your server.